 Here's a more detailed example that should help understand the difference between READ\COMMITTED and REPEATABLE\READ in the context of Infinispan.
 With READ\COMMITTED, if between two consecutive read calls on the same key, the key has been updated by another transaction, the second read may return the new updated value:

 ''' Thread1: tx1.begin()

 Thread1: cache.get(k) // returns v

 Thread2: tx2.begin()

 Thread2: cache.get(k) // returns v

-Thread2: cache.put(k, v2)
+Thread2: cache.get(k) // returns v2!